dataRainBR/field-workshops-terraform/docs/slides/aws/terraform-community/index.md

 **Remote Execution** - Terraform commands are run in a HCP Terraform container environment.
 All variables are stored in the remote workspace.
 Code can be stored in a Version Control System repository.
 Limited to 1 concurrent run for free tier users.

 **Agent Execution** *(Enterprise only)* - HCP Terraform Agents allow HCP Terraform and Enterprise to communicate with isolated, private, or on-premises infrastructure.
 The agent architecture is pull-based, so no inbound connectivity is required.
 Any agent you provision will poll HCP Terraform or Terraform Enterprise for work and carry out execution of that work locally.

 ---
-name: lab-exercise-2c
-# 👩‍💻 Lab Exercise: HCP Terraform
-In the final part of the second lab we'll create a free HCP Terraform account and enable remote storage of our state file.

-Return to the training lab and continue where you left off.

----
 name: the-end